Japan film in Venice captures tsunami aftermath

 Keiko is a rare source of innocence and optimism in a world where love and hope are crushed from an early age.

-Keiko's parents build a gallows for her, which they paint and decorate with colored lights as they encourage her to take her own life.
+Keiko's parents build a gallows for her, which they paint and decorate with coloured lights as they encourage her to take her own life.

 Sumida is also told time and again by his father that he should never have been born, and he finally reaches breaking point by committing murder.